 More Opportunities to Collaborate on and Solve Ongoing Issues

 Incoming shift managers need to be aware of any issues that have not been resolved by the previous shift.
-But sharing shift reports with other team members:
+But sharing shift reports based on a shift handover template with other team members:

 - Encourages faster problem solving